Skip to Content

 There are also a few public transport options that will take you to the base of Mount Corcovado.
 You can take a bus to Cosme Velho, which stops close to the foothill of the mountain.

 Alternatively, you can get off at São Judas Tadeu if you want to take the cogwheel train up to the statue.
-Bus tickets cost around 4 Brazilian Real per ride, which is just under $1 USD.
+Bus tickets cost just under $1 USD.

 You can also ride the metro to Largo do Machado, which is a 40-minute walk from Mount Corcovado, but from that station, you can take Bus 580 towards Cosme Velho.
 To be honest, though, it’s probably just easier to ride the bus the entire way if you can.